selection criteria

-Types of Selection Criteria
+Selection Criteria Types

 Selection criteria (criteria is plural, criterion is singular) represent the skills and abilities, knowledge, experience, qualifications and work related qualities a person needs to perform a role effectively.
 They set out the standards by which each candidate will be assessed and are used to identify the best person for the job.